 So, who exactly is NewVoiceMedia, and why did Vonage go for this previously privately-held provider specifically?
 That’s a good question, and the answers aren’t too hard to uncover.

 Right off the bat, NewVoiceMedia describes themselves as “Cloud Contact Software Designed for Salesforce.”
-As a are a “global contact center platform,” NewVoiceMedia is one of the largest cloud contact center providers around the world.
+As they are a “global contact center platform,” NewVoiceMedia is one of the largest cloud contact center providers around the world.

 With over 700 mid-market and enterprise customers, NewVoiceMedia offers a completely global network including a strong presence not only in the U.S., but within Europe, The Middle East, Africa, Asian and Pacific markets as well.
 In fact, NewVoiceMedia boasts that they support 60+ countries around the globe, and are able to count some pretty big names among their users.